yotamgardosh/yotamgardosh/README.md

 ### Hi there 👋

+My name is Yotam Gardosh, and I am a third-year student pursuing a degree in Computer Science and Cognition at the Hebrew University of Jerusalem.
+I'm passionate about machine learning, image processing, data structures and algorithms.
+Looking for a fulfilling and exciting position as a software engineer.

 <!--
 **yotamgardosh/yotamgardosh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.